-If you pursue financial compensation through your own insurance company, PIP coverage will cover your expenses and losses up to $50,000 for vehicle occupants injured in the accident.
-If your PIP coverage is exhausted, you may be able to file a lawsuit for additional economic and noneconomic losses, including pain and suffering if your injuries are defined as severe.
-Your lawyer may help you explore your compensation options and assign a financial value to your pain and suffering.
+Your PIP policy will cover your qualified expenses and losses up to $50,000 regardless of fault.
+If this coverage is exhausted or your injuries are classified as “serious” per New York law, you may be able to file a lawsuit for additional economic and non-economic losses from the at-fault driver, including pain and suffering.
+Our firm can help you explore your compensation options and assign a financial value to all your recoverable damages.

 How the State of New York Defines Serious Injuries

-Not every injured person is entitled to pain and suffering damages after an accident.
-If you want to receive financial compensation for your pain and suffering, the state of New York must classify your injuries as serious.
+Not every injured person qualifies for pain and suffering damages after an accident.
+If you want to receive financial compensation for your pain and suffering, the state of New York must classify your injuries as “serious.”
 According to the New York State Bar Association (NYSBA), serious injuries are defined in the state’s insurance laws and may include:

 - Limited use of a bodily function or system

 - Permanent limitation of an organ or member

 - Permanent loss of use of an organ, member, or bodily function or system

 Any injury you sustain in an accident that prevents you from enjoying your typical activities for three to six months might also be considered a serious injury.

 You can discuss the physical impact of your injuries and any limitations they impose on your personal, social, and professional life with your health care team and your legal team.
 One of our attorneys could use your medical records and bills to prove your injuries were diagnosed as severe and argue that you are owed financial compensation for your pain and suffering.

 After being injured in an accident, pain and suffering is only one part of the compensation you may qualify to recover.
 The at-fault party may be responsible for multiple damages you experienced as a result of their negligence.